eccentricdevotion/TARDIS/artron-furnace.md

 Anyone can craft an Artron Furnace, but only players with the `tardis.furnace` permission can place them.
 In order to function TARDISHelper v1.2 or higher must be installed.

-To view the recipe use the `/tardisrecipe furnace` command.
+To view the recipe use the `/tardisrecipe atron-furnace` command.

 ![Artron Furnace recipe](images/docs/artronfurnace.jpg)